Krustkalni Nature Reserve: Mammals

 The mountain hare (Lepus timidus) is common in the reserve, and European hare (Lepus europaeus) are rare, however, populations of both species tend to decrease.
 Very numerous small rodents.
 For example, in forests there are many bank vole (Myodes glareolus), wetlands are dominated by short-tailed vole (Microtus agrestis), in open spaces - common vole (Microtus arvalis), yellow-necked mouse (Apodemus flavicollis), and striped field mouse (Apodemus agrarius).
 The Eurasian beaver (Castor fiber) also prospers in Krustkalni and successfully breeds there.

-Krustkalni forests are also a refuge for various predators.
+The forests are also a refuge for various predators.
 In particular, there are numerous species of least weasel (Mustela nivalis), European polecat (Mustela putorius), and stoat (Mustela erminea).
 There are stable populations Eurasian otter (Lutra lutra), red fox (Vulpes vulpes) and European pine marten (Martes martes).
 European badgers (Meles meles) and raccoon dogs (Nyctereutes procyonoides) are quite numerous, they displace badgers from their lairs.
 Similarly, under the influence of American mink (Neovison vison), the population European mink (Mustela lutreola) is slowly declining.
 Territory of the reserve are regularly visited by one or two Eurasian lynxes (Lynx lynx).

 Of the four species of ungulates in the forests of the reserve, the most common are moose (Alces alces) and wild boar (Sus scrofa), but the population European roe deer (Capreolus capreolus) is also large.
 Its condition largely depends on wintering conditions.
 In addition, the red deer (Cervus elaphus) numbers are also gradually increasing in Krustkalni.

 Birds

-Of the 140 species of birds found in the Krustkalni Nature Reserve, 107 species have been nesting.
+Of the 140 species of birds found in the reserve, 107 species have been nesting.
 Given the prevalence of forest biocenoses, the dominant species in this area are small sparrows.
-Most often you can come across European robin (Erithacus rubecula), common chiffchaff (Phylloscopus collybita), wood warbler (Phylloscopus sibilatrix) and willow warbler (Phylloscopus trochilus), and in some areas dominated by willow tit (Poecile montanus), great tit (Parus major), European pied flycatcher (Ficedula hypoleuca).
+Most often seen are the European robin (Erithacus rubecula), common chiffchaff (Phylloscopus collybita), wood warbler (Phylloscopus sibilatrix) and willow warbler (Phylloscopus trochilus), and in some areas dominated by willow tit (Poecile montanus), great tit (Parus major), European pied flycatcher (Ficedula hypoleuca).
 However, many species of birds are confined to certain habitats.
 For example, only in coniferous forests it is possible to observe spotted nutcracker (Nucifraga caryocatactes), crested tit (Lophophanes cristatus), red-breasted flycatcher (Ficedula parva), goldcrest (Regulus regulus), dunnock (Prunella modularis), song thrush (Turdus philomelos) and redwing (Turdus iliacus), yellowhammer (Emberiza citrinella), etc. It nests exclusively on the edges and clearings European nightjar (Caprimulgus europaeus).
 The owners of deciduous forests are garden warbler (Sylvia borin), spotted flycatcher (Muscicapa striata), common linnet (Linaria cannabina).